Patient Advocate Group

 There are various ways to incorporate patient advocates, for the past several years, we have included our advocates in an advisory level to participate within our SPORE.
 We started in 2005 with two of our team members joining us at the winter hematology meeting in Duarte, California.
 Our PIs felt that the advocate contributions helped them maintain a continuous focus on translation research.

-Our patient advocate, Ken Geihsler, joined us at our annual Internal Advisory Board meeting in May 2005.
-In 2006, the annual Internal Advisory Board meeting was attended by Ken Geihsler and Susan Massman.
+Our patient advocates, Ken Geihsler, Susan Massman, and Janice Vinson joined us at our annual Internal Advisory Board meeting in December 2011.
+In 2013, the annual Internal Advisory Board meeting was attended by Ken Geihsler.
 This ongoing participation within the SPORE has further integrated patient advocates into our SPORE.

 The examples provided above have helped us to reach one of our main goals, which is patient advocates helping us to translate research more effectively.